The Confirmation Hearing

 Bankruptcy Attorneys Assisting Residents of Montgomery

 If you file for Chapter 13 bankruptcy, you will need to submit a proposed debt repayment plan with the rest of your paperwork.
 The bankruptcy court must confirm the repayment plan, and before it is confirmed, interested parties will have the opportunity to challenge it.
 Within 30 days of filing for bankruptcy, you will need to start making plan payments, even if the plan has not been confirmed.
 In addition, your plan may provide for you to make payments on some secured debts outside of the plan and directly to secured creditors.
 Make sure you read and understand your plan before it is filed.
 For example, your plan may pay one car loan through the plan and another outside of the plan.
 Mortgage payments on homes are normally paid directly by you outside of a plan while the plan may take what you are behind on the mortgage and spread that over the 3-5 year duration of the plan.
 In such cases, you will have to make both the plan payment and the house or car payments to be paid outside of the plan for it to work.
 A confirmation hearing is the proceeding by which a Chapter 13 debt repayment plan is confirmed.
-The bankruptcy lawyers at Grainger Legal Services can advise individuals in the Montgomery area on whether their debt repayment plans are likely to pass muster with creditors and the bankruptcy trustee, and represent debtors at a confirmation hearing.
+The bankruptcy lawyers at Grainger Hawley & Shinbaum, LLC can advise individuals in the Montgomery area on whether their debt repayment plans are likely to pass muster with creditors and the bankruptcy trustee, and represent debtors at a confirmation hearing.

 Confirmation Hearing